 Quick Facts about EBF 200

 Barry Posner, PhD.
 Consultant, John A. Dutton e-Education Institute, The Pennsylvania State University

 Barry Posner, PhD.
 Consultant, Department of Meteorology, The Pennsylvania State University

 Andrew Kleit, PhD.
 Professor of Energy and Environmental Economics, Department of Meteorology, The Pennsylvania State University

 EBF 200 is a required course in Penn State's online Bachelor of Arts in Energy Business and Policy.
 It is also required in the online Bachelor of Arts in Energy and Sustainability Policy as well as in Penn State's resident Bachelor of Arts in Energy Business and Finance.
 This course introduces the economic method of analysis to the environmental and resource questions facing society.

 This website provides the primary instructional materials for the course.
-The Resources menu links to important supporting materials, while the Course Outline menu links to the course lessons.
+The Resources menu links to important supporting materials, while the Lessons menu links to the course lessons.
 ANGEL, Penn State's course management system, is used to support the delivery of this course as well, as it provides the primary communications, calendaring, and submission tools for the course.

 This class introduces the economic method of analysis to the environmental and resource questions facing society.
 It introduces a "paradigm," a way of thinking, that has four elements:

 - What advantages can be gained by using market forces?